NateOConnellPhD/infForest/README.md

 **`penalize.split.competition`** — At each node, CART selects the variable with the largest impurity reduction.
 But continuous variables evaluate many more candidate split points than binary variables, giving them a structural advantage.
 The standardized criterion subtracts the expected search advantage from each variable's best split score, producing a level comparison across variable types.
 The correction is closed-form and adds negligible computation.

 **`softmax.split`** — Standard CART selects the single best variable at each node (argmax).
 Softmax replaces this with probabilistic selection: variables are chosen with probability proportional to their penalized criterion scores.
 This increases the inclusion rate for variables with moderate but real signal.
-Requires `penalize.split.competition = TRUE`.

 Both modifications operate only at the moment of variable selection within each node.
 Everything downstream — split point selection, daughter node assignment, leaf predictions, prediction — is identical to standard ranger.